 Some immigrants had used large brick or stone fireplaces for burning grass in Europe and brought the idea with them.
 These structures were approximately 6 feet high, 5 feet long and several feet wide, built between two rooms to keep both rooms heated.
 They were fired by filling them with loose grass for up to 20 minutes.
 This only needed to be done 2-3 times a day, as the large structure could radiate heat for long periods after firing.

 A variety of stoves were patented in the late 19th century to burn grass.
 Grass could be twisted in stove-wood lengths, with the thickness of a man’s wrist.
 The bundle remained firm and compact if the loose ends were tucked in.
-Various devices were invented to twist hay into a compact form and cut to proper length like firewood (see Patent List).
+Various devices were invented to twist hay into a compact form and cut to proper length like firewood (see Patent List below).
 One of the more commonly-used stoves was the “wash boiler” type.
 Hay was packed firmly into a metal container and then turned upside down and connected to the stove.
 The stove could hold a fire for two hours if tightly packed, and was used for cooking and baking.